 Fonts.
-The way type on your website looks impacts readers subtly, but because text is everywhere on your site, it adds up to a substantial impression.
 Think about the fonts that might best represent your particular business — from bold, linear styles to more delicate, feminine fonts.

 Layouts and more.
 Consider the amount of “whitespace” (space between elements) in your design.
 A lot of whitespace can denote clarity or simplicity, while having very little of it can make your site look active or intense.
 Other elements, like background colors, gradients, and the “texture” of your overall design, can contribute to your online impression.

 By putting a little thought into these basic design elements, you’ll make big strides in telling your story, building your brand, and framing your products and services in the best possible light on the web.